-Conciliation is a free process that provides for the quick and fair resolution of disputes.
-It provides an opportunity for the parties to listen to one another and to attempt to agree on an outcome that will bring closure to the dispute.
-Furthermore, because it is a confidential process, parties may feel free to openly explore different ways to resolve their disputes before a skilled conciliator.
+Conciliation is a free process for quick and fair dispute resolution.
+It allows the parties to listen to one another and attempt to agree on an outcome that will bring closure to the dispute.
+Furthermore, because it is confidential, parties may feel free to openly explore different ways to resolve their disputes before a skilled conciliator.